How we guarantee your electricity is 100% green

 A REGO is like taking the amount of jaffa cakes you need from the existing supply in the shared biscuit cupboard, and slapping the money down on the kitchen bench.
 With a guaranteed supply, there's no risk with this method.
 Comparatively, with a PPA, you have to guess how many biscuits you’ll eat and buy them based on some complex hedging.
 And if you over- or under-order, it can be really costly (if you undershoot, a biscuit-buyer might charge more for the inconvenience of an emergency midweek biscuit top-up.
 If you buy too many, they might spoil).
-With REGOs, you’re buying biscuits that are already in the shared cupboard, meaning cheap and safe access to guaranteed jaffa cakes.
+With REGOs, you’re buying biscuits that are already in the shared cupboard, meaning you've got safe access to guaranteed jaffa cakes.

 Thinking long term, we aim to supply all our customers' energy from source – actually building our own renewable farms, and forging a deeper connection between us and our renewables suppliers.
-This is the “getting up and going to the shop for your own blooming biscuits, for once in your life” option.

 We’ve already made inroads into this through our main backer, Octopus Group.
 OG is the UK’s biggest investor in onshore large-scale solar (meaning generation sites not at sea, and not on house roofs).
 They have over 150 sites across the UK, mainly comprised of solar farms.
 Though Octopus Energy don’t directly own those sites, these solar farms are central to our relationship with Octopus Group.